-And how can 1 in 9 children live in poverty and therefore have no money for new clothes, while new clothes are burned?
+And how can 1 in 9 children live in poverty and therefore have no money for new clothes, while new clothes are being burned?
 Entrepreneur Chanel Trapman does not understand this and decided, together with Green Left, Suzanne Kröger, to start a petition to get a ban on burning unsold clothing.
-Are you done with this too? then sign the petition.
+Are you down with this too?
+Then sign the petition…

 Chanel has a huge mission to make people aware that fashion needs to be more sustainable and to inform about the many initiatives that exist.
 Something that naturally inspires me enormously.
 A few weeks ago I decided to interview her at The Impact Store in Amsterdam.